My Work in Schools and Colleges

-With almost ten years experience of working in schools, I recognise the vital role schools can play in supporting children and young people’s mental health.
-In line with this, the Mental Health Model for Schools I developed aims to guide schools in how best to provide support to their students an outline of the model is displayed in the diagram below:
+With almost 13 years experience of working in schools, I recognise the vital role schools can play in supporting children and young people’s mental health and have campaigned over the years to make the discussion of mental health compulsory to the school curriculum: find out more here.
+In line with this, the Mental Health Model for Schools I developed aims to guide schools in how best to provide support to their students.

 The model is in line with recent government legislation and clearly states the need for mental health to be a priority for us all.
 It offers a whole-school approach to mental health, whilst highlighting how targeted interventions play a key role in providing strategies to support children and young people’s mental health.
 A more in-depth discussion of the mental health model for schools can be found at any of the links listed below: